-asked the Secretary of State for Social Services what proposals he has for withdrawing his Department's services from post offices.
+asked the Secretary of State for Social Services what representations he has received from sub-postmasters concerning the proposals to pay pension and allowance payments fortnightly rather than weekly.

 My right hon.
 Friend has replied to the letter that the National Federation sent him last December and a reply will be sent shortly to the further letter it sent recently.
 The Government are fully aware of the importance which local communities attach to the availability of post offices.